BrownCSCI1230/lab02_pencils/README.md

 - Display what you just created by passing the vector to `displayGrayCanvas()` at [location]
 - Compile and run the code with command line input of [...], make sure it's correct!

-Do you see a gray box?
+Your gray canvas should look like this:

-From now on, we will be using this image as our 'canvas'.
-We'll teach you how to 'draw' on it.
+![gray canvas image][img path]

 ### 3.2.
-Modifying "2D" Arrays
+Modifying "2D" Arrays (also mildly confusing)

-By modifying data values in the array you just created, you can make the corresponding points, or pixels turn to different colors.
+By modifying the values in the array you just created, you can change the color of the corresponding pixels.

-You can try changing a random data to 255 and observe what happen.
+DO WE EVEN NEED THIS?

-A white dot showed up on your canvas, right?
+Try changing a random value in the array to 255 and notice what happens.
+A white dot should show up on your canvas (this may be a little hard to see since changing a singular value will change a singular pixel).

 Your job in this section, is to work our which pixel correspond to which element in the array, and change their values.
 Refer to the explanation on row-major-order for hint.